alexsolex/rob_ball/README.md

 My own made, reversed engineered, version of Mira, the robot made by Alonso Martinez

 ## Intro
-Rob'Ball is a portmanteau word, composed by the word Rob like in Robot, and the word ball like a ...
+Rob'Ball (aka Rob' or robby for intimate persons) is a portmanteau word, composed by the word Rob like in Robot, and the word ball like a ...
 OK, you know what I mean.

-Robby is my very own attempt in reproduce the amazin Mira robot made by Alonso Martinez, who used to work for Pixar as animator.
+Robby is my very own attempt in reproduce the amazing Mira robot made by Alonso Martinez, who used to work for Pixar as animator.
 Alonso made Mira a couple of years ago, and I just discovered by watching a Adam Savage’s Tested video last September ( https://www.youtube.com/watch?v=0vfuOW1tsX0 ).
 Mira is so cute, and technically it was very interesting to see how it works and furthermore, how it can be done.